-Programmable controllers have become the primary automation method for many industries and applications, providing reliable, easily-modified control.
-In addition to discrete and process functions, controllers now perform complex tasks such as motion, data logging, web server access and email.
+Programmable controllers have become the primary automation method for many industries, providing reliable, easily-modified control.
+In addition to discrete and process functions, controllers also perform complex tasks such as motion control, data logging, and high-level communication.

 Programmable Logic Controllers (PLCs) contain the hardware and software used for the automation of industrial electromechanical processes, such as control of machinery on factory assembly lines, amusement rides, or food processing.
 They are designed for multiple arrangements of digital and analog inputs and outputs and are built for industrial environments with extended temperature ranges, immunity to electrical noise, and resistance to vibration and impact.